 That's why, right here, we've rounded up the best portable mobile hotspots on the market today.
 We've got budget options right up to premium systems, so we're quite confident you'll find a product that is perfect for your travelling needs.
+And, speaking of travel, if you're shortly going to be going off on a trip then be sure to check out T3's ultimate travel guide, as well as our best suitcase and best carry-on luggage buying guides.

-If you want some quick recommendations, in our view the best mobile hotspot with no SIM required is the Urozetta Portable Wi-Fi Hotspot: when you get to a new country, you just open up the companion app on your phone and pick the data plan offer you want to go for.
+In our view the best mobile hotspot with no SIM required is the Urozetta Portable Wi-Fi Hotspot: when you get to a new country, you just open up the companion app on your phone and pick the data plan offer you want to go for.

 Then there's the best multi-purpose mobile hotspot, which at the moment we think is the Huawei E5577-321 Mobile Wi-Fi Hotspot.
 It's easy to configure, it offers high-speed connectivity, and it can be charged over a USB cable – you'll get plenty of hours on battery life too.